 The measure of success in PE is partly shown in the attitudes children display.
 We know that they understand what constitutes healthy eating and what they need to do to maintain a good level of fitness.

-We also see their commitment to participation in sport, whether than be in competition, lessons of on the playground at break-times.
+We also see their commitment to participation in sport, whether that than be in competition, lessons of on the playground at break-times.
 There is a real enthusiasm to be part of a team which goes out to sporting events.

 In summary, we are leading our children towards healthy futures where physical exercise is intrinsic to lifestyle.